Nathan-Carpenter-Git/Empty-Recycle-Bin/README.md

 Empties recycle bin without having to confirm it.

 ## Prerequisites
-- Support only Windows operating systems.
+- Supports only Windows operating systems.
+- Windows system is remote signed, if it is not, the script will not run.
+See "How to remote sign Windows" below.

 ## How to use
 - Right-click and click run with Powershell
 - Will close automatically, once closed, the recycle bin should be emptied.

+## How to remote sign Windows
+1. Open PowerShell as administrator
+2. Type in the following command: Set-ExecutionPolicy RemoteSigned
+3. Now you should be able to run the script.

 *Warning:* **Will not prompt you to delete files, only use this if you are sure you want files in the recycle bin to be deleted.**